amosbastian/understat/docs/source/index.rst

 The User Guide
 --------------

-This part of the documentation is mostly an introduction on how to use **understat** and install it - including information for people newer to `asyncio`.
+This part of the documentation simply shows you have to install **understat**.

 .. toctree::
    :maxdepth: 2

    user/installation
-   user/quickstart

 The Class Documentation / Guide
 -------------------------------